okta/workflows-templates/workflows/servicenow_approvals/readme.md

     - Copy the "Invoke URL" value.
 You will need this later when you configure the **ServiceNow** **RESTMessage**.
 This will be something like <https://../api/flo/../invoke?clientToken=...>

-## Setup Steps to Configure the Personal Development Instance of ServiceNow:
+## Setup Steps to Configure the Personal Development Instance of ServiceNow

 ### Incidents Form Design